Financial Engineering Continued To Dominate Business In 2016: Will Trump Change The Picture?

 "Chief executives and their bankers and layers pursued big, risky transactions that they were largely unable to achieve on their own."

-That is, the chief executives could not achieve the size they desired by investing in their own companies…so, they tried to buy other companies to achieve what was impossible for them, separately.
+That is, the chief executives could not achieve the size they desired by investing in their own companies… so, they tried to buy other companies to achieve what was impossible for them, separately.

-There was lots of cash around…and debt was at historically low levels…and the economy was not robust enough to allow individual companies to grow…and so the chief executives put their energy into buying what was around them.
+There was lots of cash around… and debt was at historically low levels… and the economy was not robust enough to allow individual companies to grow…and so the chief executives put their energy into buying what was around them.

 In other words, chief executives could not find sufficient justification in the economy of 2016 to expand their businesses in the normal way of expanding through business capital expenditures.